 Couple the above factors with the fact that most kids, once they escape the nutrient devoid school lunches and finally get home at night, are too tired to go out and play or chase a ball around for fun, and instead curl up in front of the TV or video games with a snack.

 With the world against her, what is a health conscious mom to do?
 This is a question I struggled with myself for a long time before finally reaching family peace!
-Before I get to the how, let’s talk about the “what” to eat!
+Before I get to the “how”, let’s talk about the “what” to eat!

-Like I said, most parents agree on the benefits of veggies and healthy proteins, it is all the other things that seem to cause the debate.
+Like I said, while most parents agree on the benefits of veggies and healthy proteins, it is all the other things that seem to cause the debate.
 Should they drink fruit juice?
 If so, how much?
 Is sugar ok in moderation?
 What about High Fructose Corn Syrup as the Surprisingly Sweet commercials advocate (hope you noticed the “sponsored by the Corn Refiners Association” note- no bias there).
 While there is certainly plenty of room for parental choice in a child’s diet, there are a few core food groups that a child’s diet should center on (I’ll give you a hint… it doesn’t look like the regular food pyramid!)

 If your head is swimming with the idea of all the things you shouldn’t feed your kids… don’t worry, the list of great foods is a tasty one!
 The following foods are excellent, and necessary sources of nutrition that every child should consume on a regular basis.
 If yours aren’t chomping down the Brussels sprouts just yet, stay with me, the “how to” comes later.

-1. Good sources of Protein:
+1. Good Sources of Protein:

-Proteins to try: grassfed beef, free range chicken and other poultry, organic organ meats, free range eggs, wild caught fish, wild game and other whole, real proteins.
+Proteins to try: grass-fed beef, free range chicken and other poultry, organic organ meats, free range eggs, wild caught fish, wild game and other whole, real proteins.
 Even things like luncheon meats and bacon are ok if you can find the nitrate/nitrite free varieties.

 2. Veggies and Fruits

 Veggies and Fruits for Treats: Call me crazy, but most fruits, for my kids, are treats at the end of meals.
 While berries are in season, they feast with reckless abandon, but during most of the year, veggies come first and fruits are the “dessert.”
 After some adjustment, kids really do learn to love the natural sweetness in fruit, even over processed sugar.
-The higher sugar content fruits that make great treats are: apples, oranges/citrus, melons, mango, papaya (organic, or its GMO), pears, pomegranates, peaches and the like.
-Dried fruits (prunes, raisins, dates, dried cranberries, etc) are also higher sugar and are usually treats in the form of food bars.
+The higher sugar content fruits that make great treats are: apples, oranges/other citrus, melons, mango, papaya (organic, or its GMO), pears, pomegranates, peaches and the like.
+Dried fruits (prunes, raisins, dates, dried cranberries, etc) are also higher in sugar and are usually given as treats in the form of food bars.

 Veggies and Fruits to Avoid: Fried ones like french fries, potato chips, onion rings and other non-foods, “vegggie” chips, “fruit” roll ups and “fruit” snacks, fruit juices (even the no-sugar-added types- they all act as pure sugar in the body and don’t compare to the nutrients in real fruit), any “fruit” or “vegetable” product that has ingredients besides fruit on the label.